 Vol Dining and the Office of Sustainability are now offering reusable to-go boxes at Stokely’s Fresh Food Company, Rocky Top Dining, and Southern Kitchen through the Eco To-Go program.
-This program will decrease the amount of styrofoam in our waste stream, helping UT meet its zero waste goal.
+This program will aid in decreasing the amount of styrofoam in our waste stream, helping UT meet its zero waste goal.
 Be a part of our green movement and join the Eco To-Go Program!

 Styrofoam does not degrade or breakdown overtime.
 This means that it will sit in our landfills for centuries to come.
 However, often this waste does not even make it to the landfills.
 It will pollute our streets, waterways, and natural environments.
 This is an issue because it is hazardous and poisonous to wildlife – especially marine life.
 With so many affordable alternatives available that are reusable, recyclable or biodegradable, it makes no sense to continue use of such a detrimental single use product.